 Newmarket Business Association works with employers, residents and government, bringing all parties together to increase the economic vitality of the district.
 Our mission is to enhance the region’s prosperity and provide a better quality of life to those living and working in the Newmarket area.
 Here are some ways we’ve helped:

 Growing Business: Newmarket Business Association partners with the United States Small Business Association, State of Massachusetts, City of Boston, and local funding organizations and financial institutions to encourage businesses to both locate and grow within the Newmarket area.
-These efforts include incentives to revitalize industrial buildings and hire local employees.
+These efforts include promoting incentives that will revitalize outdated, industrial buildings and require commitments to hire local employees.

 Who Else Do We Partner With?